unibo-dtm-se/OOP-exercises/README.md

 ## Exercise 7
 Write a Python program to create a class representing a bank.
 Include methods for managing customer accounts and transactions.

+## Exercise 8
+Design a system for a library that manages different types of items available for borrowing.
+Each item in the library has some common attributes, such as a title, a creator (like an author or director), a publication year, and a unique identifier.
+All items should also have a way to display their details.

+Within the library, there are different types of items (e.g., books and DVDs), each with its own unique characteristics.
+Some might have information about the number of pages, while others could include details like duration or content rating.
+These specific characteristics should be added while still maintaining the shared structure that all library items have in common.

+In addition to storing and displaying information, the system should allow users to borrow and return items.
+Once borrowed, an item should be marked as unavailable, and when returned, it should become available again.